heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. The currents are stilled, and the ocean a mirror of welcoming infinitude.
+Ȣ. The currents are stilled; the ocean a mirror of welcoming infinitude.
 Ellen leaves her friends by the breakwater to return to the tunnels beneath the House.